 This OrthoFeet shoes review will take a look at some of their popular footwear, promotions, customer reviews, and more, so that you can decide if OrthoFeet is the solution for you.

 Overview of OrthoFeet

-After receiving a doctorate in biomedical engineering, he and Michael, who has a master’s in mechanical engineering, teamed up to design insoles and foot orthodics that would mould to the patient’s foot.
+After receiving a doctorate in biomedical engineering, he and Michael, who has a master’s in mechanical engineering, teamed up to design insoles and foot orthotics that would mold to the patient’s foot.
 This would remove the need for the difficulties of the casting process and provide a more accurate and effective product.

 16 years later, OrthoFeet took their experience with this patented technology and created a line of comfort orthopedic shoes.
-These are aimed to give fashionable comfort and support to people struggling with a range of issues:
+These are aimed to give fashionable comfort and support to people struggling with a range of issues, including: